RazerMoon/strips/README.md

 ## **Tweaks** 🔧

+- [ ] *Maybe* change from MySQLi to PDO.
+- [x] Change all MySQLi code to Object Oriented instead of Procedural.
 - [x] Transfer all JavaScript to files.
 - [ ] Automatically log out a user after a period of inactivity (Task scheduler/CRON/MySQL scheduler?).
 - [ ] Combine config and auth .php files into a single .env file.